abbshr/abbshr/README.md

 ### Hi there 👋

-I'm interested in Rust, Ruby, TypeScript, good at designing & writing distributed system.
+I'm interested in Rust, Go, good at designing & writing distributed system.

 🔭 And I’m currently working on building resource&traffic scheduling and faas infrastructure using Go and Rust at ByteDance in Hangzhou.